Free Standard Weekday Delivery Over £40*

 In taste terms, it's thought that meat and dairy products that come from grass-fed animals are more flavourful than the intensively produced equivalent.
 This is attributed to the animals' natural diets and active outdoor lives, as well as the fact that while factory farmers are focused on breeds that can be reared quickly on high-performance cereal diets, grass-based farmers often choose lower-growing native breeds that are adapted to their local environment, and do not push them beyond their biological limits."

-All beef on Farmison & Co’s website is grass-fed – and when we say grass-fed, we mean it.
-Cattle has roamed freely and fed naturally for it’s entire life.
-And you can really taste the difference and trust that the meat you’re eating is as rich in nutrients as you can get.
+All beef on Farmison & Co's website is grass-fed - and when we say grass-fed, we mean it.
+Our commitment to traceability means that we know the cattle has roamed freely and fed naturally for it's entire life.
+And you can really taste the difference and trust that the meat you're eating is as rich in nutrients as you can get.

 Our beef is the outstanding result of generation's worth of experience of rearing cattle and all our British heritage breed, from Dexter to Longhorn are strictly grass fed and reared on lush pastures to develop characteristic marbling and deep flavour.
 On top of this, as a matter of principle we keep food miles to a minimum en route to our master butchers to ensure optimum freshness, while we hang (naturally dry-age) our beef which enables the grains to relax into tenderness, the meat to darken, and to lose excess moisture.
 The result is superb meat, and a butchery range unmatched in terms of choice, whether it's more modern cuts, or traditional favourites.